abiloges/C-Code/README.md

 # C-Code

-A collection of programming assignments completed by me for COMP ENG 2SH4 (Offered at McMaster University).
+A collection of assignments completed by me in the C programming language for COMP ENG 2SH4 (Offered at McMaster University).